Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 In Germany, getting a prescription is usually straightforward, but the process may differ slightly depending on your insurance status and the type of medication.

 Start by seeing a general practitioner (Hausarzt) or a medical specialist.
 After assessing your condition, the doctor decides whether medication is necessary.
+If you're new to Germany, check our guide on finding a doctor.

-As of January 1, 2024, those with public health insurance will receive prescriptions electronically via the eRezept system.
-You’ll either get:
+As of January 1, 2024, those with public health insurance receive prescriptions electronically via the eRezept system.
+You'll either get:

 Physical (paper) prescriptions are still used in some cases: